v-ladynev/keycloak-nodejs-example/README.md

 # keycloack-example

-An example of using Keycloack
+1. Download the last version of Keycloack (used 2.5.4.Final) http://www.keycloak.org/downloads.html